The Classification of Australian Coin Types

 Since the advent of currency coins have reflected the progress of a nation, revealing in their designs and composition the politics and commerce of the society they support.
 Therefore it was important that the new Australian coinage was recognisable, consistent and trusted.

 The need for a new Australian currency arose on January 1, 1901, when the six separate British self-governing colonies of New South Wales, Tasmania, Queensland, Victoria, South Australia and Western Australia came together to form the Commonwealth of Australia.
 However, it was not until 1910 that circulating British coins began to be replaced by the first Australian silver threepences, sixpences, shillings and florins, followed by halfpennies and pennies in 1911.
-The first national bank notes introduced in 1910 were a short term issue of superscribed private bank notes which were replaced by new Commonwealth Treasury bank notes in 1913.
+The first national bank notes introduced in 1910 were a stop-gap issue of superscribed private bank notes which were replaced by new Commonwealth Treasury bank notes in 1913.
 But it took longer for a national coinage to take hold, and surveys of hoards put away in the early 1920s show that up to 30% of circulating coins were still British.

 |1901-dated letter concerning Australian coinage signed by Edmund Barton, the first prime minister of Australia